Colombian culture

 Leave the “era of Pablo Escobar” for what it is

 Are you in Colombia and want to talk to locals about Pablo Escobar?
 Most people won’t respond to that, the past is painful enough and Colombians are not proud of this piece of their past.
-Rather they let what lies behind them rest….While they are happy to tell you-full of passion-about their dreams for the future.
+The prefer to leave that part of their past behind….While they are happy to tell you-full of passion-about their dreams for the future.